chrislattman/test-sql/README.md

 - Run `installj.sh` prior to running the Java example for the first time

-While this project uses SQLite, it's trivial to adapt this to RDBMSes like MySQL and PostgreSQL.
+While this project uses SQLite, it's trivial to adapt this to relational database management systems (RDBMSs) like MySQL and PostgreSQL.

 - All SQL databases are accessed with a driver
 - While SQLite is an embedded database engine, MySQL and PostgreSQL are accessed via a server